pingidentity/pingidentity-devops-getting-started/docs/deployment/deployHelm.md

 To use Ping Identity Helm charts for deployment to Kubernetes, go to the [Getting Started](https://helm.pingidentity.com/getting-started/) page for the Helm chart repository to configure your system to run Helm.
 Afterward, continue on this page for examples illustrating how to deploy various scenarios from the charts.

+!!! note "Notification of new releases"
+    If you want to be notified when a new version of the chart is released, see the **Orchestration/Helm/Kubernetes** section of the [FAQ page](../reference/faqs.md) for instructions on following the GitHub repository for our chart.

 !!! note "Ingress with the local K8s cluster"
     If you want to run these examples on the local kind cluster created as outlined on the [Deploy a local Kubernetes cluster](./deployLocalK8sCluster.md) page with ingresses, see [this page](./deployHelmLocalIngress.md) for ingress configuration instructions.
-Otherwise, you can port-forward to product services as in the getting started guide.
+Otherwise, you can port-forward to product services.

 ## Helm Chart Example Configurations